Tracking your blog keywords

 First of all, you can see what pages of your site are most popular.
 From this, you may be able to tell what topics and style your readers like best—of, if you did something special to promote your most popular posts, you can see what you need to do again.

 Secondly, you can see how many of your visitors turn around and leave.
 In and of itself, bounce rate isn’t necessarily bad.
 Unlike many websites, it’s entirely possible for visitors to your blog to visit your site and read everything new in a single visit, then navigate away (possibly to subscribe to your feed).
-But do your popular pages have a higher than average bounce rate?

 If your popular posts have a higher than average bounce rate, what can you do to improve that?
 Make sure that your most popular posts also highlight similar posts on your site.
 For more information on lowering your bounce rate and increasing your blog’s stickiness, download the free guide Get Your Visitors to Stick!